The mentor application for the 2019-2020 school year will be open SOON!

 - Student Mentor Teams are committed for the duration of Autumn Quarter (September – December).

 - Connect weekly with your protégé(s) to help them adjust and succeed during their first quarter.
-This will be a combination of meeting in-person over coffee to email…but we strongly encourage you to attend our fun mentor activities.
+This will be accomplished through a combination of face-to-face meetings, email. social media, etc. However, we strongly encourage that you to attend our fun mentor/protégé events through the program!